pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/convert-incomplete-dates.md

 ## Observations & Comments

- * __Concatenation Explanation.__ In this pipeline, the text fields (e.g. `12-DEC-20 12.12.12.999000000`) are each converted to date fields (e.g. `2020-12-12T12:12:12.999Z`) by concatenating together the following four elements , three of which are derived from the text field, before passing it to the `$dateFromString` operator to convert to a date type:
+ * __Concatenation Explanation.__ In this pipeline, the text fields (e.g. `12-DEC-20 12.12.12.999000000`) are each converted to date fields (e.g. `2020-12-12T12:12:12.999Z`) by concatenating together the following four elements before passing it to the `$dateFromString` operator to convert to a date type:
-   - `'12-'` _(day of month from the input string)_
+   - `'12-'` _(day of the month from the input string)_
    - `'12'` _(replacing 'DEC')_
    - `'-20'` _(hard-coded hyphen + century)_
    - `'20 12.12.12.999'` _(the rest of input string apart from the last 6 nanosecond digits)_

- * __Further Reading.__ This example is actually based on the output of the blog post: [Converting Gnarly Date Strings to Proper Date Types Using a MongoDB Aggregation Pipeline](https://pauldone.blogspot.com/2020/05/aggregation-convert-nasty-date-strings.html)
+ * __Further Reading.__ This example is based on the output of the blog post: [Converting Gnarly Date Strings to Proper Date Types Using a MongoDB Aggregation Pipeline](https://pauldone.blogspot.com/2020/05/aggregation-convert-nasty-date-strings.html)